genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/02_basics.md

 }
 ```

-This endpoint, if defined in `trade-web-handler.kts` will be available at `trade/all-trades`, for more information
+This endpoint, if defined in the file **trade-web-handler.kts**, is available at `trade/all-trades`.
+For more information
 on [paths see below](#paths).

 ## Producing output

-By default, the `handleRequest` function will infer the output of the endpoint based on the return value of the block.
+By default, the `handleRequest` function infers the output of the endpoint based on the return value of the block.

-This means that when only producing output and not receiving any input, type parameters are not needed.
+So, if you are only producing output and not receiving any input, you do not need type parameters.

-This value will be returned as json using the standard serialization mechanism.
-While this might be sufficient in most
-cases, options are available to customize the output.
+The output value is returned as JSON using the standard serialisation mechanism.
+This is sufficient for most cases, but options are available to customise the output.

 ### Content type

-Calling `produces` with a content type will overwrite this default behaviour.
-The following content types are supported
-out of the box:
+If you want to override the default bahaviour, call `produces` with a content type.
+The following content types are supported out of the box:

 | Content type               | Name in code                           | Data   |
 |----------------------------|:---------------------------------------|--------|